NateEag/how-i-code/content/dates-and-times.rst

    hate article padding.
 Nonetheless, it is a decent articulation of the problem and it got me to think about timezones again.

-As of the late twentieth century, most regions define their `civil times`_ with timezones relative to UTC. `IANA`_ `maintains`_ an indispensable `database of time zones`_ for writing programs that deal with datetimes.

-As timezones are human constructs defined by governments, they change slowly but unpredictably, usually with advance notice `but not always`_, and programs should not assume their tzinfo database instance is `current or complete`_.

 If perceived time impacts system behavior, record each user's active timezone.
 To track perceived times accurately, when a user sets their timezone, record it and the datetime it was chosen.
 The resulting timezone log can be used to